hoprnet/hopr-collaboration/README.md

 ```
 node dist/index register <k1 (chip key)> <k2 (user key)>
 ```
+If `node dist/index demo-create-keys -m true` was run in the previous step, copy the command line in the console and run it.

 The returned unique ID is saved in the `results/registration_UniqueID.txt` file.